 Future Climate Datasets

 Future climate datasets are those which include forecasts about future climate scenarios based on current climate data.
 There are two types of future global warming scenarios, the RCPs and the SRESs.
 Within these, there are a number of different forecasts which relate to future emission scenarios.
 Note that these alone do not forecast future climate variables such as temperature or rainfall.
-For more information about these, check out our teaching video, or our support page here.
+For more information about these, check out our teaching video.

 In addition to the RCPs and SRESs, future climate datasets may include future climate models which incorporate the RCPs or the SRESs and current climate data.
 These models are known as general circulation models and are used to forecast climate variables such as temperature and rainfall.
 Across the world, there are 27 different research groups, who have constructed one or more general circulation models.
 More information about these can be found by following the link in the ‘Info’ button on the Dataset Collection.